-Before the application forms are accepted the student must fill out the application form in ink, attach a recent snapshot to the application, have a physical examination and have the results recorded on the form provided.
-If the student is entering Perkinston for the first time, he should have his high school principal forward a transcript of his record direct to the registrar of the college.
-All new students residing in Stone, Harrison, Jackson, and George Counties must submit recommendations from FIVE former students of Perkinston Jr. College.
-This form is provided with the application forms.
-If a student applies who is residing in the district, but is from a school from which we have never previously enrolled students, it will be necessary for that student to take a college entrance examination.
+If the student is entering for the first time, he should have his high school principal forward a transcript of his record direct to the Registrar of the college.
+New students residing within the college district must submit recommendations from FIVE former students of Perkinston Junior College.
+Upon request, a list of former students who reside within the student's home district will be furnished, along with the necessary recommendation form.
+If a student applies who is residing within the college district, but is from a school from which we have never previously enrolled any students, it will be necessary for that student to take a college entrance examination.

-Upon arriving on the campus at the opening of school, the student should report to the Dean of College and be assigned a room.
+Upon arriving on the campus at the opening of school, the student should report to the Dean of Students and be assigned to a room.
 He should be prepared to register on the day designated and meet his financial obligations.
 Any spending money the student may have should be deposited at the Student Bank and checked out by the student as desired.
-Students should no keep money in their rooms.
+Students should not keep money in their rooms.